darinnstathos/azure-network-protocols/README.md

 <p>We need the Private IP address of our Linux Machine</p>

-<Strong>What is the purpose in connecting to a private IP address?</strong>
+<Strong>What is the purpose in connecting to a Private IP address?</strong>

 <p>Connecting to a private IP address is typically done within a local network or a private network environment.
 The purpose of connecting to a private IP address is to access and communicate with devices or services within that network.
 Private IP addresses are not directly accessible from the internet but are used for internal network communication.
-By connecting to a private IP address, you can interact with resources such as computers, servers, printers, or other devices within the local network, enabling tasks like file sharing, remote management, or accessing network services within that private network.</p>
+By connecting to a Private IP address, you can interact with resources such as computers, servers, printers, or other devices within the local network, enabling tasks like file sharing, remote management, or accessing network services within that private network.</p>

 4. Go to Azure portal (outside of the Windows VM) > select 'Virtual Machines' > select 'VM2-Linux' (our Linux VM)
 5. Scroll down slightly & under the "Networking" subheading, we can see our Private IP address (example: 10.0.0.5) > Copy Private IP address